ThomasVestergaard/MemExchange/README.md

 - Stop-limit has two prices: The trigger price and the limit price.
 When the trigger price is touched or penetrated a limit order is placed.
 Buy stop-limit orders are always placed above the market with a trigger price lower than the limit price.
 Vice versa for sell stop-limit orders.

+- Market orders will execute it's way through the order book until either filled or no more liquidity is available.
+The market order will be cancelled after matching is complete.
+This is also true if the order is partially filled and liquidity runs dry or if there is no liquidity available at all.

 #3rd party libraries
 - Castle Windsor for dependency injection
 - Disruptor.net for concurrency